rizac/me-compute/README.md

 In the output directory, the following files will be saved:

-- **station-energy-magnitude.hdf** A tabular files where each row represents a station/waveform and each column the station computed data and metadata, including the station energy magnitude.
+- **station-energy-magnitude.hdf** A tabular file where each row represents a station(^) and each column the station computed data and metadata, including the station energy magnitude.

-  Note that the program assumes that a single channel (the vertical) is downloaded per station, so that 1 waveform <=> 1 station
+  (^) Note: technically speaking, a single HDF row represents a waveform.
+However, there is no distinction because for each station a single channel (the vertical component `BHZ`) is downloaded (just consider this if you increase the station channels to download in `download.yaml`)

-- **energy-magnitude.csv** A tabular file (one row per event) aggregating the result of the previous file into the final event energy magnitude.
-The event Me is the mean of all station energy magnitudes within the 5-95 percentiles
+- **energy-magnitude.csv** A tabular file where each row represents a seismic event, aggregating the result of the previous file into the final event energy magnitude.
+  The event Me is the mean of all station energy magnitudes within the 5-95 percentiles.
+  Empty or non-numeric Me values indicate that the energy magnitude could not be computed or resulted in invalid values (NaN, null, +-inf)

 - **energy-magnitude.html** A report that can be opened in the user browser to